yieknee/media-ranker/README.md

 Mimic the site's basic functionality around Media, without worrying (yet) about Users or Votes:
 - Build a main page, with a list of the top 10 media of each category, as well as a spotlight section for the top media overall
-- Build an index page for each media category
+- Build an index page with a list of all works for each category
+- Allow users to add new works
 - Build a details page for each piece of media
+- Allow users to edit and delete works
 - Make sure any models and controllers you've built so far are well-tested

 ### Wave 2